Generalized Strichartz Estimates on Perturbed Wave Equation and Applications on Strauss Conjecture

 and a scaling argument for $|x|<T$, the energy inequality for $|x|>T$.
-For a proof of \eqref{kssest} refer to Keel, Smith and Sogge \cite{KSS}.
+For the proof of \eqref{kssest}, refer to Keel, Smith and Sogge \cite{KSS}.

-As for \eqref{est1}, we just need to take care of the case when $|x|<1$, but that is just a direct result from Lemma \ref{2.2} and a scaling argument for a partition of $\{x: 0<|x|<1\}$, see details in \cite{Hidano}. \end{proof}
+As for \eqref{est1}, we just need to take care of the case where $|x|<1$, but that is just a direct result of Lemma \ref{2.2} and a scaling argument for a partition of $\{x: 0<|x|<1\}$.
+See \cite{Hidano} for details. \end{proof}

-In the following we will employ \eqref{est1} to do the interpolations for simplicity, while we remark that the weaker estimate \eqref{est7} can actually lead us to the same conclusion \eqref{est3} as well by the same argument.
+In what follows, we will employ \eqref{est1} to do the interpolations for simplicity, while we remark that the weaker estimate \eqref{est7} can actually lead us to the same existence theorem as well by the same argument.

-The next estimate is a result from a complex interpolation between \eqref{est1} and endpoint Trace Lemma. \begin{prop} For $n=3$, let $u$ solve the homogeneous wave equation \eqref{waveequation} in Minkowski space, then we have
+The next estimate is a result of the complex interpolation between \eqref{est1} and the endpoint Trace Lemma. \begin{prop} For $n=3$, let $u$ solve the homogeneous wave equation \eqref{inhomowaveequation} in Minkowski space.
+Then we have

-for $-\frac12<a\leq 0$. \end{prop}
+for $-1/2<a\leq 0$. \end{prop}

 Here, and in what follows, we are using the mixed-norm notation with respect to the volume element

 for finite exponents and